dynamicguy/counting-performance/README.md

 # Counting performance

-This repo holds the code for comparing the performance of counting to 10 million for C++, Go, Python and PHP.
+This repo holds the code for comparing the performance of counting to 10 million for C++, Go, Python, Java, NodeJS and PHP.

 ## How to compile and run in C++